mongodb/terraform-provider-mongodbatlas/website/docs/guides/advanced-cluster-new-sharding-schema.html.markdown

 }
 ```

-This  updated configuration will trigger a terraform update plan, however the underlying cluster will not face any changes after the apply as both configurations represent a sharded cluster composed of 2 shards.
+This updated configuration will trigger a terraform update plan.
+However, the underlying cluster will not face any changes after the apply, as both configurations represent a sharded cluster composed of 2 shards.

 <a id="migration-geosharded"></a>
 ## Migrating existing advanced_cluster type GEOSHARDED